Cephel/dank-addon-pack/README.md

   - You can copy this folder to account for multiple characters

 # Todo
+- EQL3
+  - Move to default corner
+  - Lock frame
-- EQL3, move to corner, lock and remove zone field
+  - Remove zone field
+- La Vendetta
-- La Vendetta, move minimap button to 185
+  - Move minimap button to 185
+- Prat
+  - Timestamp color 40c040
+  - Show reminder
-- Prat, timestamp color 40c040, show reminder, chat button
+  - Chat button
+- VanaKos
-- vanakos, hide the display bullshit thing
+  - Hide the warning display

 # Credits
 A list of addons used in this pack follows below, with download links: